telerik/ajax-docs/integration-with-other-telerik-products/unit-testing-with-justmock.md

         //Arrange

         //DataSource mocking
-        //Replace the real DataSource with dummy test data DataTable testData = GetTestData();
+        //  Replace the real DataSource with dummy test data DataTable testData = GetTestData();
         Mock.Arrange(() => gridHelper.GetData()).IgnoreInstance().Returns(testData);

         //Method mocking with DoInstead()
-        //Replace the actual implementation of ExecuteGridPreRender with mocked one
+        //  Replace the actual implementation of ExecuteGridPreRender with mocked one
-        //to ensure selecting specific country for the test Mock.Arrange(() => gridHelper.ExecuteGridPreRender())
+        //  to ensure selecting specific country for the test Mock.Arrange(() => gridHelper.ExecuteGridPreRender())
             .DoInstead(() => { gridHelper.SelectExpiringOrdersByShipCountry("Switzerland"); });

         //Act

-        this.radGrid.Rebind();
+        //Rebind the RadGrid to raise the NeedDataSource event this.radGrid.Rebind();
-        RadGrid1_PreRender(this.radGrid, new EventArgs());
+        //Simulate triggering RadGrid's PreRender event by explicitly invoking the event handler method RadGrid1_PreRender(this.radGrid, new EventArgs());

         //Assert